Contents

 As a first step, audit your existing reporting needs and perform a gap analysis against the new functionality (e.g., built-in reporting tools, canned reports, data views, queries).
 Ideally, your new CRM will provide increased efficiencies and allow you to build many of your reporting needs directly into the system.

-Nurture Your Data Ecosystem
+10. Nurture Your Data Ecosystem

 Not only do you need to plan your travel from point A to B, but you also need to consider how to get around once you arrive at your destination.
 Similarly, your CRM can’t function alone as an island — you need bridges between your organization’s data stores to create a 360-degree view of your supporters.

 In most cases, your CRM should provide a centralized sense of truth for your supporters.
 A key area to prioritize is your financial posting process.
 How will gifts flow to the general ledger?
 Is there an opportunity to automate?

 You don’t have to tackle everything at once.

-At a minimum, though, you should understand the big picture of your entire ecosystem and have a strategic vision of how it will work together as a whole.
+However, at a minimum, you should understand the big picture of your entire ecosystem and have a strategic vision of how it’ll work together as a whole.

-Plan for a Successful Go Live
+11. Plan for a Successful Go-Live

 Staff will need to create workarounds for their processes during the blackout period when they will not have access to the old or new CRM.
 For example, you might log gifts in Excel to import or enter after go-live.